odysseyofcoding/ODC.MdSharp/README.md

 ### I will probably refactor the code.
 For example, I am considering using Interfaces instead of Generics and some other little things that could be a better practice.

-If you have any questions regarding this project, contact me via the contact owner button at https://www.nuget.org/packages/Xdroid.MyFirstNuget
+If you have any questions regarding this project, contact me via https://www.nuget.org/packages/ODC.HelloWorld/0.0.1/ContactOwners
 <br/>
 <br/>